-R. Buckminster Fuller Lecture Lake Morey, Vermont USA July 19801/3 wmv 30:33 2/3 wmv 27:02 3/3 wmv 16:57 Buckminster Fuller Institute : Everything I Know
+R. Buckminster Fuller Lecture Lake Morey, VT USA July 19801/3 30:33 2/3 27:02 3/3 16:57

+Foerd worked in an architecture firm while attending the same school.
+He started an architecture course, active since 1975, and taught drafting to fellow students.
 Buckminster Fuller's enduring school loyalty included campus visits, during stays with a mutual family friend, and a very special brunch was hosted for we three.
-After inquiring about family and the architecture program, Bucky spoke a wide range of intriguing topics that quickly filled a young mind.
+After inquiring about family and the architecture program, Bucky spoke a wide range of intriguing topics that quickly loaded a young brain.

-In the time of OWEC® invention during college, 1978, Foerd and friends attended an intensive "Bucky Seminar" at which he extemporaneously exuded ten hours over three evenings (abbreviated lecture was delivered two years later).
-A few days after the seminar, as stated in the "About Us" section, one of these friends succumbed to carbon monoxide poisoning that also nearly claimed Foerd.
+In the time of OWEC® invention during college, 1978, Foerd and friends attended an intensive "Bucky Seminar" at which he extemporaneously exuded ten hours over three evenings.
+Two weeks later, described in the About Us and Newsletter sections, one of these friends succumbed to carbon monoxide poisoning that also nearly claimed Foerd.
 Returning to school, a special study program was to map potential world wave energy extraction sites.

 The Dymaxion Map conforms to OWEC® tetrahedral geometries but some advantage was perceived in rotating its icosahedral edges.
 Bucky's sensible reply affirmed the practicality of aligning OWEC® grids.
 Curiosity persisted, to three years later lull, after tank testing OWEC® electrical generating modules.
 Thin paper strips were loosely fitted to form edge elements of a spherical icosahedron around an Earth globe.
 Indeed, inferior alignment was revealed with all angle deviation from Dymaxion Map specification.